HCL-TECH-SOFTWARE/domino-keep-docs/docs/usingkeep/enablingadb.md

 ![KEEP Fields](../assets/images/SampleJsonNoFieldGroup.png)

 By assigning the fields `Name`, `age` and `fruit` the **fieldGroup** `LostBoys`, KEEP will render them as records in an JSON Object.
 We opted for an object to ease processing and addressing since arrays might not have a guarantee of sequence.
-The result lookd like this:
+The result looks like this:

 ![KEEP Fields](../assets/images/SampleJsonFieldGroup.png)